OmBhamare07/Automatic-ec2-scaling-with-sms/README.md

 ## Step-by-Step Implementation

 ### Step 1: EC2 Setup and Web Server Configuration
-- Launch EC2 using Amazon Linux
+- Launching a EC2 using Amazon Linux
 - Install and configure Nginx
 - Verify application accessibility using public IP